-The Company intends to make further infrastructure investments in renewables and related sectors with a geographic focus on the UK and other Northern European countries (including markets such as France, Ireland, Germany and the Nordics).
-Such investments will generally be funded through cash balances held pending investment, the Revolving Acquisition Facility and/or with the proceeds of equity fundraising.
+The Company intends to make further infrastructure investments in renewables and related sectors with a geographic focus on the UK and other European countries (including markets such as France, Ireland, Germany and Sweden) and other geographies such as the wider Nordic region, Benelux and the Iberian region are being actively considered.
+Such investments will generally be funded through cash reserves including the reinvestment of surplus cash generated from the Company's portfolio, the Revolving Credit Facility and/or with the proceeds of equity fundraising.

-Investment performance
+Investment performance and NAV